Ayanngariya/CPSC-project2-/README.md

 ## How to Play
 1. Run `main.py`.
 2. Choose actions like Plant, Feed, Harvest, or View your farm.
-3. Try to keep your animals fed and your farm booming!
+3. Try to keep your animals fed and yur farm booming!

 ## Files
 - main.py - Runs the game